Why study with us?

 - Supportive and quality student experience

-In the National Student Survey 2016, we were ranked 8th for Overall Student Satisfaction.
+In the National Student Survey 2017, 91% of Politics students were satisfied with the overall quality of their course.
 This reflects the quality of experience that we aim to provide.
 We pride ourselves on offering excellent academic and pastoral support ensuring that students are supported throughout their entire student experience.
 It is very important that our academic staff are available to speak to students and easily contactable during term time via email and during office hours.

 “Academic staff are always available when you need them, they provide clear answers to questions and on many occasions have directed me to books and other sources of information which have significantly helped when writing assignments.”